-Teaching teens that people can change reduces aggression in schoolFebruary 12th, 2013 in Pediatrics /
+Teaching teens that people can change reduces aggression in schoolFebruary 12, 2013 in Medicine & Health / Pediatrics

 Teenagers from all walks of life who believe people can't change react more aggressively to a peer conflict than those who think people can change.
 And teaching them that people have the potential to change can reduce these aggressive reactions.